Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Parameter Constraint Derivation for RIPF-CSM with Lower Computational Complexity than C-CSM in a Single Iteration

-\section{Parameter Constraint Derivation for RIPF-CSM with Lower Computational \\ Complexity than C-CSM in a Single Iteration}
+\section{Parameter Constraint Derivation for RIPF-CSM with Lower Computational Complexity than C-CSM in a Single Iteration}

-To guarantee the lower computational complexity of RIPF-CSM when compared with C-CSM in a single iteration, the parameters mentioned in TABLE I should satisfy one constraint that can be easily achieved and is discussed as follows.
+For a single iteration, there is a constraint for the parameters mentioned in Table 1 to guarantee the lower computational complexity of RIPF-CSM when compared with C-CSM in common scenarios, which is discussed as follows.

-The constraint is derived on the premise of the following two assumptions, which are generally the cases in practice \cite{ref25}.
+The constraint is derived on the premise of the following two assumptions, which are generally the cases in practice.
 First, the changes of the results between adjacent iterations are large only in the first few iterations, and the changes are smaller in the subsequent iterations.
-Statistically, these small changes appear more frequently than the large ones as shown in \cite{ref25} and in our results.
-Based on these arguments, it is reasonable to assume $d_{\overline{\delta }}^{(i)}$ in (9), $i= 1,2,...,I_\text{c}$, follows a certain exponential distribution.
-Second, considering estimation results generally keep approaching the actual DoAs with iterations, and the final estimation errors are close to zero, we assume $d_{\overline{\delta }}^{(i)}$ satisfies:
+Statistically, these small changes appear more frequently than the large ones according to \cite{ref22} and the simulations.
+Based on these arguments, it is reasonable to assume $d_{\overline{\delta }}^{(i)}$ in (9), $i= 1,2,\dots,I_\text{c}$, follows a certain exponential distribution.
+Second, $d_\theta$ and $d_\phi$ can represent the approximate errors of the pre-estimated elevation and azimuth.
+Considering the estimation results generally approach the actual DoAs with iterations, and the final estimation errors are close to zero, $d_{\overline{\delta }}^{(i)}$ is assumed to satisfy: